History of Indigenous Australians: Geography and cultural adaptation

+Aboriginal Tasmanians were isolated from the mainland from about 14,000 years ago.
+As a result, they only possessed one quarter of the tools and equipment of the adjacent mainland and were without hafted axes, grinding technology, stone tipped weapons, spear throwers and the boomerang.
+By 3,700 BP they had ceased to eat fish and use bone tools.
+Coastal Tasmanians switched from fish to abalone and crayfish and more Tasmanians moved to the interior.
+The Tasmanians built watercraft from reeds and bark and journeyed up to 10 kilometres offshore to visit islands and hunt for seals and muttonbirds.

 Oral history demonstrates "the continuity of culture of Indigenous Australians" for at least 10,000 years.
 This is shown by correlation of oral history stories with verifiable incidents including known changes in sea levels and their associated large changes in location of ocean shorelines; oral records of megafauna; and comets.

+Around 4,000 years ago the first phase of occupation of the Torres Strait Islands began.
+By 2,500 years ago more of the islands were occupied and a distinctive Torres Strait Island maritime culture emerged.
+Agriculture also developed on some islands and by 700 years ago villages appeared.

 Ecology

 The introduction of the dingo, possibly as early as 3500 BCE, showed that contact with South East Asian peoples continued, as the closest genetic connection to the dingo seems to be the wild dogs of Thailand.
 This contact was not just one-way, as the presence of kangaroo ticks on these dogs demonstrates.
 Dingoes began and evolved in Asia.
 The earliest known dingo-like fossils are from Ban Chiang in north-east Thailand (dated at 5500 years BP) and from north Vietnam (5000 years BP).
 According to skull morphology, these fossils occupy a place between Asian wolves (prime candidates were the pale footed (or Indian) wolf Canis lupus pallipes and the Arabian wolf Canis lupus arabs) and modern dingoes in Australia and Thailand.

-Most scientists presently believe that it was the arrival of the Australian Aboriginal people on the continent and their introduction of fire-stick farming that was responsible for these extinctions.
-Fossil research published in 2017 indicates that Aboriginal people and megafauna coexisted for "at least 17,000 years".
-Aboriginal Australians used fire for a variety of purposes: to encourage the growth of edible plants and fodder for prey; to reduce the risk of catastrophic bushfires; to make travel easier; to eliminate pests; for ceremonial purposes; for warfare and just to "clean up country."
-There is disagreement, however, about the extent to which this burning led to large-scale changes in vegetation patterns.
+The spread of the population also altered the environment.
+There is evidence of the deliberate use of fire to shape the Australian environment 46,000 years ago.
+In many parts of Australia, firestick farming was used to clear vegetation to make travel easier, drive animals into ambushes, and create open grasslands rich in animal and vegetable food sources.
+More than 60 species of animals, including Australian megafauna, became extinct by 10,000 BP.
+Researchers have variously attributed these extinctions to human hunting and firing practices, climate change or a combination of these factors.